Mohamed-y-ph/Mohamed-y-ph/README.md

 - 👋 Hi, I’m Mohamed Ali, an academic and a researcher.
-- 👀 I’m interested in analysing biological data using bioinformatics and available computational tools in bioemdcial research.
+- 👀 I’m interested in analysing biological data using bioinformatics and computational tools in bioemdcial research.
 - 📫 How to reach me ... email: mohammad.yaser.mm@gmail.com

 <!---